Every year, it’s the same.

 That time one of us fell flat on her face on the pavement in front of the Red Bird Liquor Store, and like first-responders, we ran to “circle & support.”
 That time a certain someone’s loins were burning on the dance floor.
 Just last year, when two of us went out for a 9 AM power walk dressed in yoga pants and windbreakers, and returned at 1 AM the next morning.
 Apparently the evening involved an all day pub crawl, dinner at a fancy restaurant, a lost jacket, and some sort of adventurous car ride with a stranger.

 Because funny shit always happens on The Block.

 There was the year we all bought wrist-let purses and discovered the joys of being hands-free.
 That time we made some poor random woman dress up in the lobster costume we found in a closet.
 The year our gifted chef of a friend brought “bacon crack” from home for pre-game noshing, and we laid around the apartment strung out on her crispy brown sugar slices of heaven like relapsing drug-addicts in a halfway house.

 We’ve danced with sweaty, drunk guys at Yellow Kittens until the wee hours.
 We’ve shut down Captain Nick’s.
+We’ve seen Darik and the Funbags, and The Blushing Brides play 192 times.
 We’ve stayed well beyond our welcome at Mahogany Shoals.
 We’ve enjoyed tapas and sipped expensive glasses of wine on the front lawn of The Atlantic, sitting in Adirondack chairs under blankets, while watching the sun set.

 Because we can be classy like that sometimes.